dianapatrong/DE101_SQL/Lab3_SQL_Transactions/README.md

 SQL Error [1690] [22001]: Data truncation: BIGINT UNSIGNED value is out of range in '(`old_navy`.`products`.`stock` - 8)'
 ```

+## Step 2
-If you query the `orders` table, you will have a new order record for the 8 pieces of Jeans:
+If you query the `orders` table, you will have a new order record for the 8 pairs of jeans:

 ```
 mysql> SELECT * FROM orders;